serieuxBlack/serieuxBlack/README.md

 ## About Me
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning assem.
 - 📫 How to reach me: serieuxblack@pm.me

 <!--